AkritiDataAnalyst1234/Covid_Data_Exploratory_Analysis/README.md

 # COVID-19 Global Impact Analysis

-This project focuses on analyzing data related to the COVID-19 pandemic using SQL queries.Executed complex SQL queries to analyze trends in testing, vaccination,  infection rates and deaths across countries and continents.
+This project provides a comprehensive analysis of global and regional COVID-19 trends using SQL and Python.
+The data was explored to uncover critical insights related to infection rates, death rates, testing, and vaccination coverage across countries and continents.
 Sql functions used to get insights-
 -	CTE,
 -	windows function,